Diane Baker

-Diane Carol Baker (born February 25, 1938) is an American actress, producer, and educator.
+Diane Baker (born February 25, 1938) is an American actress, producer, and educator.

 Early life

 Baker was born February 25, 1938 at Hollywood Presbyterian Hospital and raised in the Los Angeles neighborhoods of North Hollywood and Studio City.
-She is the daughter of Dorothy Helen Harrington, who had appeared in several early Marx Brothers movies, and automobile salesman Clyde Lucius Baker.
+She is the daughter of businessman Clyde Lucius Baker and Dorothy Helen Harrington, who Diane claims was "always used" to sit on the knee of one of the Marx Brothers in some of their early films but "hated it" and "quit as soon as she married".
 Baker has two younger sisters, Patricia and Cheryl.
-At age 18, after graduating from Van Nuys High School in 1956, Baker moved to New York to study acting with Charles Conrad and ballet with Nina Fonaroff.

 Career

 After securing a seven-year contract with 20th Century Fox in 1958, Baker made her film debut when she was chosen by director George Stevens to play Margot Frank in the 1959 motion picture The Diary of Anne Frank.
 In the same year, she starred in Journey to the Center of the Earth with James Mason and Pat Boone; and in The Best of Everything with Hope Lange and Joan Crawford.